freeman-lab/gl-normal-material/README.md

 # gl-scene-normal-material

-Normal material for 3d scenes using [`stack.gl`](http://stack.gl).
+Normal material for 3d scenes.

-As defined by [`gl-scene-material`](https://github.com/freeman-lab/gl-scene-material), a `material` is just a fragment shader and a set of uniforms with defaults.
-A material works well with [`gl-scene`](https://github.com/freeman-lab/gl-scene), but can also be used on its own.
+A `material` is just a fragment shader and a set of uniforms with defaults.
+Works well with [`gl-scene`](https://github.com/freeman-lab/gl-scene) and [`gl-scene-material`](https://github.com/freeman-lab/gl-scene-material), but can also be used on its own.

 ## install